-The deadline is looming for the EU’s General Data Protection Regulation—better known as GDPR—aimed at protecting data privacy.
-That makes now a good time to examine what your organization can and should be doing to protect user data.
+What can and should your organization be doing to protect user data?
 To allay some of the fears around GDPR compliance, and to simplify what some view as an insurmountable task, I’ve put together this guide to GDPR for associations, nonprofits, and other 501(c) organizations.

 At first blush, GDPR is daunting.

-There are countless new terms to learn—data controller, data processor, data protection officer.
-And new policies to deal with—right to be forgotten, right to portability of data, right to not be processed.
-But the biggest question I get about GDPR is, “How will it really affect the day-to-day business operations of my organization?”
+There are countless terms to learn—data controller, data processor, data protection officer.
+And policies to deal with—right to be forgotten, right to portability of data, right to not be processed.
+But the biggest question I get about GDPR is, “How does it really affect the day-to-day business operations of my organization?”
 The answer depends on your specific business operations, but let’s break it down.

 What Associations and Nonprofits Need to Know About GDPR Compliance